Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

 Darkness alive), Gaia will exclaim, *"My power surges!"* and the Ice Veil will lose its invulnerability.

-Gaia will deal 50.0% damage to the Ice Veil just before *Endless Ice Age* resolves.
+If all the Crystals of Darkness are still alive, Gaia will gain enough power and deal 50.0% damage to the Ice Veil just before *Endless Ice Age* resolves.
 As a result, the damage check is to get the Ice Veil below 50.0% HP.

 ---